 If you want to try and restore files, encrypted by Snatch Ransomware, our advice is to wait and NOT pay the ransom.
 Not only you risk getting scammed by the crooks who might want more money, but also there could be free decryption in the near future.
 Another methods which you can try to restore files are listed below and they may not be 100% effective, but you could still try them.

 Step 1: Boot Your PC In Safe Mode to isolate and remove .wvtr0 Virus

-Step 2: Uninstall .wvtr0 Virus and related software from Windows
+Step 2: Uninstall .wvtr0 Virus and related malware from Windows

 Here is a method in few easy steps that should be able to uninstall most programs.
 No matter if you are using Windows 10, 8, 7, Vista or XP, those steps will get the job done.
 Dragging the program or its folder to the recycle bin can be a very bad decision.
 If you do that, bits and pieces of the program are left behind, and that can lead to unstable work of your PC, errors with the file type associations and other unpleasant activities.
 The proper way to get a program off your computer is to Uninstall it.

 Step 3: Clean any registries, created by .wvtr0 Virus on your computer.

 The usually targeted registries of Windows machines are the following:

 You can access them by opening the Windows registry editor and deleting any values, created by .wvtr0 Virus there.
 This can happen by following the steps underneath: